puebla93/IATI-shopping-cart/README.md

 4. `pip-sync requirements.txt requirements-dev.txt`.

+## Dependency management

+We use pip-tools for dependency management.
+[Docs](https://morioh.com/p/fb3fafb53095)

 ## Start the development server

 To start the development server, use the command `runserver` in manage.py and go to [localhost:8000](http://localhost:8000/).